Which Trump Should Be Believed On Overturning Roe v. Wade?

 On the other hand, the president can be rather mercurial.
 The weekend brought a fresh and truly remarkable example of his bravado in this regard.

-On Twitter, Trump disowned two pieces of legislation in immigration that he had tried to rally support for that same week.
+On Twitter, Trump disowned two pieces of legislation on immigration that he had tried to rally support for that same week.

 I never pushed the Republicans in the House to vote for the Immigration Bill, either GOODLATTE 1 or 2, because it could never have gotten enough Democrats as long as there is the 60 vote threshold.
 I released many prior to the vote knowing we need more Republicans to win in Nov.— Donald J. Trump (@realDonaldTrump) June 30, 2018